voice.agents.attach. You configure

 Events

-The agent leg surfaces turn-boundary and barge events through the call’s status stream.
+The agent leg shows turn-boundary and barge events through the call’s status stream.
 Subscribe with the Voice call handle:- TypeScript

 - Python